piyushsharma67/TaskManagementApp-Kotlin-/Readme.md

-Hi all this is a small task management app to maintain tasks and is written in kotlin.
+Hi all this is a small task management app to maintain tasks.

 Following are the features: